whatextent/whatextent.com/_about/3-about-justin-too.md

 {% include base_path %}

-[Justin Too](http://justintoo.com) is the visionary founder of [Project What Extent Inc.](http://whatextent.com) and humbly serves as the President and Chief Executive Officer –
+[Justin Too](http://justintoo.com) is the visionary founder of [Project What Extent Inc.](http://whatextent.com) and humbly serves as the President and Chief Executive Officer.
 {: .text-justify}

 ![First Board Dinner of Project What Extent](/assets/images/about/team/justin-too/board-dinner.jpg){: .align-center}